cloud-native-toolkit/mq-qm01/README.md

 ## Introduction

 This guide provides a walkthrough on how to set up an Queuemanager.
-The Github repository is a template containing a Dockerfile and Helm Chart which is used with the [Cloud Native Toolkit](https://cloudnativetoolkit.dev/) to register a Tekton pipeline to build a Queuemanager image and deploy it on a containerized instance of IBM MQ.
+The Github repository is a template containing a Dockerfile and Kustomize resources which is used with the [Cloud Native Toolkit](https://cloudnativetoolkit.dev/) to register a Tekton pipeline to build a Queuemanager image and deploy it on a containerized instance of IBM MQ.
+Optionally, it also contains a Helm chart which can be used by the developer to deploy the queuemanager using Helm.

 This repo contains the below artifacts.

 ```
 .
 ├── Dockerfile
 ├── README.md
+├── chart
+│   └── base
+│       ├── Chart.yaml
+│       ├── config
+│       │   └── config.mqsc
+│       ├── security
+│       │   └── config.mqsc
+│       ├── templates
+│       │   ├── NOTES.txt
+│       │   ├── _helpers.tpl
+│       │   ├── configmap.yaml
+│       │   └── qm-template.yaml
+│       └── values.yaml
-└── chart
+└── kustomize
     └── base
-        ├── Chart.yaml
-        ├── config
-        │   └── config.mqsc
-        ├── security
-        │   └── config.mqsc
-        ├── templates
-        │   ├── NOTES.txt
+        ├── generic-qmgr
-        │   ├── _helpers.tpl
+        │   ├── kustomization.yaml
-        │   ├── configmap.yaml
+        │   ├── queuemanager.yaml
-        │   └── qm-template.yaml
+        │   └── static-definitions.mqsc
-        └── values.yaml
+        └── native-ha-qmgr
 ```

 - `ibm-mqadvanced-server-integration` docker image that comes with CloudPaks.
 This image can be further customized if we need additional configurations that are part of queuemanager.
 - `Helm Charts` - Currently, we are using quickstart template as our base and building additional things on top of it for deploying the queuemanager.
+- `Kustomize` - Currently, kustomize folder includes two variants of queuemanager, one is using the basic template and the other is using the native-ha template.
+Using these bases, additonal things are built on top of them for deploying the desired queuemanager.
 - `Configurations` - Like mentioned earlier, the configurations can be embedded as part of Dockerfile.
 Alternatively, they can also be injected as configmaps.

 ## Pre-requisites